attianopp/projects/README.md

 # projects
-Various computer science school and side projects involving various program mind languages
+Various computer science school and side projects involving various programming languages from c++ and python to JavaScript and html